starkware-libs/ethSTARK/README.md

 ## [7.
 Measuring Security](#Glossary)

-As mentioned in the [[Disclaimers](#2-Disclaimers)] section, this system is designed to support up to 80-bits of security.
+As mentioned in the [[Disclaimers](#2-Disclaimers)] section, this system is designed to support up to 128-bits of security.

-The conjectured security in this system is the minimum of three values:
+The security of this system is the minimum of three values:

 1. log_n_cosets * n_queries + proof_of_work_bits (these are the parameters that appear in the
 parameter_file.
 Refer to the [[Prover Inputs](#5-Prover-Inputs)] section for details).
 2. The collision resistance of the hash used by the protocol.
-This system employs Blake2s160 for the protocol, which is considered to provide 80 bits of security at the time of writing this project.
+This system employs Blake2s256 for the protocol, which is considered to provide 128 bits of security at the time of writing this project.
 3. log(extension_field_size) - log(trace_length) (where the extension field is hardcoded to be of
-size 122 bits, and trace_length = (chain_length / 3) * 32 rounded up to nearest power of 2).
+size 183 bits, and trace_length = (chain_length / 3) * 32 rounded up to nearest power of 2).

+In the information-theoretic IOP model, the ethSTARK IOP yields 128 bits of **provable soundness** (a stronger notion than "security") when using it with the following parameters:
+1. n_queries = 92
+2. proof_of_work_bits = 18
+3. log_n_cosets = 4
+4. log(trace_length) &le; 20 (which is the case for chain_length up to 98304)

-Additionally, there is a proven security bound on the soundness of the FRI protocol (used as the LDT component of the STARK protocol), for more information refer to section [7.2] in this paper:
+For more information regarding the proven security bound on the soundness of the FRI protocol (used as the LDT component of the STARK protocol), refer to section [7.2] in this paper:
 [https://eprint.iacr.org/2020/654](https://eprint.iacr.org/2020/654).